cockroachdb/docs/v22.1/null-handling.md

 ## NULLs and CHECK Constraints

 A [`CHECK` constraint](check.html) expression that evaluates to `NULL` is considered to pass, allowing for concise expressions like `discount < price` without worrying about adding `OR discount IS NULL` clauses.
-When non-null validation is desired, the usual `NOT NULL` constraint can be used along side a Check constraint.
+When non-null validation is desired, the usual `NOT NULL` constraint can be used alongside a `CHECK` constraint.

 {% include copy-clipboard.html %}
 ~~~ sql